Governance

 The LGC is responsible for ensuring that there are two parent governors and that all reasonable steps are taken to fill any vacancy for the position of parent governor, appointing to the post only where it has not been possible to fill the post through an election process open to any present parent at the academy.
 Foundation governors must always have a membership majority of 2 over other governors.

-As a committee of the SELCAT Board, delegation to the LGC can be reduced or removed at any time, although only with the prior written consent of the Members via a written submission from the Board.
+As a committee of the Trust Board, delegation to the LGC can be reduced or removed at any time, although only with the prior written consent of the Members via a written submission from the Board.
 All delegations including those that have been reduced or removed should be reviewed annually by The Board.

 The Board will make a written request to the Members for any change to the arrangements previously agreed with them and including an extension of any arrangement beyond one year.